 Our top-tier software engineering alumni work at some of the top tech companies:

-The Hack Reactor immersive program is an advanced coding bootcamp focused on building autonomous software engineers ready for any job in the tech industry.
+The Hack Reactor Software Engineering Immersive is an advanced coding bootcamp focused on building autonomous software engineers ready for any job in the tech industry.
 Every unit in our curriculum is optimized for educational power and efficiency.
 The first half of the course is often described as “drinking from a firehose” because of how much information it packs in.
 In the second half, you use your new coding skills to build projects while learning new technology on the fly.
 By the end, you will be an expert software engineer, capable of tackling unique and unfamiliar problems as well as building complex applications.
-If you’re interested in joining one of the top coding bootcamps, we offer locations in Austin, Boulder, Denver, Los Angeles, New York City, Phoenix, San Francisco, Seattle, and online.
+If you’re interested in joining one of the top coding bootcamps, we offer locations in Austin, Boulder, Denver, Los Angeles, New York City, Phoenix (Remote), San Francisco, Seattle, and online.

 You start by learning foundational tech and fundamentals, then immediately put your knowledge into action with carefully designed assignments and personal software engineering projects that you conceive and build from the ground up.

 Professional software engineers have defined goals, but no roadmap of how to get there.
 Our students don’t just follow directions, they learn how to chart the course.

 We prepare you for a competitive job market with resume assistance, personal branding development, interviewing skills, and career coaching.

 |Immersive Cohort||Immersive Dates||Join Premium Prep by||Self-Study & Complete Assessment by|

 |June 2021||Jun 14, 2021 to Sep 10, 2021||April 5, 2021||May 7, 2021|

 |August 2021||Aug 2, 2021 to Oct 29, 2021||May 24, 2021||June 25, 2021|